By Valerio De Simone, Ph.D., Adept Packaging

 About The Author:

-Valerio De Simone is a manager at Adept Digital, which provides packaging consultancy services ranging from packaging development management to track and trace implementation.
+Valerio De Simone is a manager at Adept Packaging, which provides packaging consultancy services ranging from packaging development management to track and trace implementation.
 He spent the last five years serving the pharmaceutical industry for several internal projects, all related to the packaging area.
 His main fields of expertise are serialization and track & trace, business process analysis and optimization, lean manufacturing, and OEE.
 He holds a Ph.D. in Operations Management from Tor Vergata University of Rome.
 If you have questions or would like to learn more about OEE, contact Valerio at firstname.lastname@example.org.